AlexandraAlter/plover_syllabic_chording/README.md

 ## Development Status

 This project is largely for personal use, and no gurantees of function, form or sanity can be given.
-While every attempt will be made to fix any bugs found in this project, nothing is guranteed.
+While every attempt will be made to fix any bugs found in this project, nothing is guaranteed.

 ## Affiliation